 - Meet Members’ Digital Expectations – As technology changes, so do member expectations.
 They want speed of communication and delivery, seamless experiences, and access to what they want anytime, anywhere.
 They want to make purchases with minimal effort and to understand exactly what they are getting for their money in real-time.
 They want immediate, customized solutions.
 They also want to be recognized in communication by name, member history, preferences, and other data.

 Associations that do not keep up with the times are passing up opportunities to grow and save money.
 Digital transformation for any organization, if done correctly, can have a huge return on investment.

-Getting Started – A Digital Transformation Framework
+Getting Started – A Framework for Association Digital Transformation

 Updating your processes and transforming your organization does not happen by doing a “project” here and there over time.
 It must be a deliberate, well-thought process that starts with a strategic plan.
 Here are the key steps to getting started.